pombreda/graphkit/README.md

 **The solution:** GraphKit's goal is to provide a high-quality, standardized source analyzer for every popular language.
-Dev tools can get the information about a project's code that they need from a GraphKit-provided source analyzer for the language, instead of implementing their own ad-hoc analysis.
+Dev tools can get the information they need about a project's code from a GraphKit source analyzer for the language, instead of implementing their own ad-hoc analysis.
 This will make dev tools more powerful and easier to create.

 ## Components